Python-SIP/sip/sphinx/annotations.rst

 .. typedef-annotation:: DocType

     .. versionadded:: 4.10

+    .. deprecated:: 4.18
+        Use the :tanno:`TypeHint` annotation instead.

     This string annotation serves the same purpose as the :aanno:`DocType` argument annotation when applied to the mapped type being defined.